Painting of Murnong (yam daisy) by Boon Wurrung artist Adam Magennis

 Djakitjuk Djanga will also establish a Community of Practice to help progress Aboriginal leadership of Victoria’s native food and botanicals industry.

-Djakitjuk Djanga is open for applications until Wednesday 6 May 2020.
+Djakitjuk Djanga applications closed Wednesday 6 May 2020.

 For more information, or to apply through the Federation’s website, visit fvtoc.com.au/native-foods-and-botanicals or contact: